An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: An family of empirical models of strategic network formation

-Agent $i$'s utility varies with number and nature of those links she chooses to send, or direct, towards others.
-The utility associated with $i$ directing a link to $j$ is increasing in the heterogeneity terms $A_{i}$ and $B_{j}$.
-Agents with high values of out-degree heterogeneity $A_{i}$ get a large amount of baseline utility from any link they send.
+Considering baseline utility first, we see it is increasing in the heterogeneity terms, assumed unobserved by the econometrician, $A_{i}$ and $B_{j}$.
+Agents with high values of \emph{out-degree heterogeneity} $A_{i}$ get a large amount of baseline utility from any link they send.
 In a social network context high $A_{i}$ agents are ``extroverts".
-High $B_{j}$ agents, in contrast, are especially attractive targets for links sent by others.
-In a social network high $B_{j}$ agents are ``prestigious".
+Agents with high \emph{in-degree heterogeneity} $B_{j}$, in contrast, are especially attractive targets, or alters, for links sent by others.
+In a social network high $B_{j}$ agents are ``prestigious" or ``popular".\footnote{Alternatively we can think of high $A_i$ agents as being able to direct links at low cost, and high $B_j$ agents as being low cost alters.}

-In a buyer-supplier context high $A_{i}$ firms might especially value a diverse customer base or supply a ``critical" input used in the production processes of many other firms.
-High $B_j$ firms correspond to especially attractive customers.
-For example, national big box retail chains with many retail locations, like Walmart and Target, may have high $B_{j}$ values since their purchases are less sensitive to local economic shocks.